Gizra/Gizra-Way-Book/who_are_we.md

 ###Our Core Strengths

 We love doing projects that challenge us.
-This naturally led us to get really good at the two edges of web projects:
+This naturally led us to get really good at the two edges of web development projects:

 **Complex Content Management Systems** Gizra was born from here.
 We joined the Drupal boat pretty early on and had the privilege to pioneered many of the core Drupal modules that serve complex client challenges.
-Yes, we are experts here, and we it's because we love solving problems.
+Yes, we are experts here, and it's because we love solving problems.

 **Lean Demonstration of a Product Idea** This can be a prototype, a Minimal Viable Product, or Proof of Concept.
 The challenge here is how to make the most of a limited budget and short iteration.
 Our budget driven approach gives us a great advantage here since we know how to define the project well and timebox it both on a project wide level (3-4 months, 1-3 developers) and at the individual task level.